ShamylZakariya/Rando/README.md

     - [use a grid for main list](https://flutter.dev/docs/cookbook/lists/grid-lists)
     - add another button to the Add Item... dialog, "Add ANother" or something which indicates to add the current, but keep dialog open to add another item
     - be smarter about sheet height; it is too tall
+    - bottom sheets scroll up weirdly when keyboard is visible
     - ~~if I monitor dismiss direction, I can show the trashcan icon only on left or right, instead of both, which looks weird.~~
     - ~~the modal sheets are draggable, so put a handle on top?~~
     - ~~how to make bottom bar area transparent on android (when using gestural nav)?~~